-In terms of social housing, the National Development Plan (NDP) provides medium-term funding to deliver the national Housing for All strategy, with approximately €4 billion in State capital funding made available for housing annual from 2021 to 2025.
+In terms of housing, the National Development Plan (NDP) provides medium-term funding to deliver the national Housing for All strategy, with approximately €4 billion in State capital funding made available for housing annual from 2021 to 2025.
 This will support the delivery of the national targets in Housing for All of approximately 9,500 new-build social homes, 4,000 Affordable Purchase homes and 2,000 Cost Rental homes per year up to 2030.
+Local

-Local Authorities and Approved Housing Bodies will play a key role in delivering new homes, while the NDP also provides funding for the Land Development Agency to help deliver social and affordable housing on major public sites, including in Limerick.
+Authorities and Approved Housing Bodies will play a key role in delivering new homes, while the NDP also provides funding for the Land Development Agency to help deliver social and affordable housing on major public sites, including in Limerick.
 The NDP identifies critical infrastructure to support population and housing growth, with almost €6 billion of investment to be undertaken by Irish Water over 2021-25 (of which over €4.5 billion will be Exchequer funded), as well as other water infrastructure investment including 175 million in the Rural Water Programme.
-The NDP also supports the retrofitting of approximately 36,500 Local Authorityowned homes to promote energy efficiency and climate resilience.will, through a planned capital investment of over €4.2 billion, support the delivery of Rebuilding Ireland and some 40,000 new social housing homes by 2021.
-Direct Local Authority build, acquisitions, rejuvenation of formerly empty homes and provision by housing bodies are identified as the chief delivery mechanisms.
-By 2021, 12,000 social housing homes will be made available annually by Local Authorities and approved housing bodies for social housing.
-This level of provision is to be maintained over the remainder of the period of the National Development Plan, resulting in 112,000 households having their housing needs met in a social housing home by 2027.
+The NDP also supports the retrofitting of approximately 36,500 Local Authority-owned homes to promote energy efficiency and climate resilience.